Tammy and the Bachelor: Plot

 One day a small airplane crashes in the swamp.
-Tammy and her grandfather go to see what they can salvage from the wreck and find the unconscious pilot, Peter Brent (Leslie Nielsen).
+Tammy and her grandfather go to see what they can salvage from the wreck and find the unconscious pilot, Peter Brent.
 Tammy and her grandfather help Peter recover at their home, during which time Tammy falls in love with Peter.
 However, he must return to his own home, but he tells the grandfather that, if anything happened to the grandfather, Tammy would be welcome to come and stay with Peter at his spacious house at Natchez.

 Several weeks later, Tammy's grandfather is arrested for making moonshine.
 With no one else to stay with, Tammy sets off for Brentwood Hall, Peter's home.
 She arrives during a dance rehearsal and sees Peter with his friends.
-When Peter's friend Ernie discovers Tammy outside of the party, Tammy tries to explain her grandfather's imprisonment; however, Peter misunderstands and tells Mrs. Brent (Fay Wray) that Tammy's grandfather has died, leading the Brents to take her in.
+When Peter's friend Ernie discovers Tammy outside of the party, Tammy tries to explain her grandfather's imprisonment; however, Peter misunderstands and tells Mrs. Brent that Tammy's grandfather has died, leading the Brents to take her in.
 Tammy learns that Peter is busy with "Brentwood #6", an experimental tomato he is growing in hopes of making Brentwood Hall self-sustaining once again.
 After Tammy finally tells everyone that her grandfather isn't actually dead, Mrs. Brent is upset over Tammy announcing to everyone that she has a relative in jail.
 However, Peter and his Aunt Renie convince Tammy to stay, leading her to sing of her love for Peter ("Tammy").

 Barbara Bissle, Peter's fiancee, drops by Brentwood Hall.
 Her uncle wants Peter to stop experimenting with tomatoes and offers him a deal to come to work with him in the advertising business.
 Peter turns down the offer.
 That week is also Natchez Pilgrimage Week, which includes a ball and tours of Brentwood Hall, all while in costume.
 Renie gives Tammy the dress Peter's great-grandmother wore.
 Mrs. Brent and Renie suggest that Tammy pretend to be Great-Grandmother Cratchett for the evening.
 At the Ball that night, Tammy tells a story for the guests and enchants everyone, even Mrs. Brent.

 That night, a hail storm hits Brentwood Hall and destroys all of the Brentwood #6 plants.
 The next morning, Peter announces that he is going to accept the advertising offer, leading Tammy to run away back to the bayou.
 As Peter realizes he loves Tammy, he calls off his engagement with Barbara, then finds Tammy's grandfather and secures his release.
 The two men then return to the houseboat, where Peter reconciles with Tammy and they kiss.